briangonzalez/jquery.pep.js/CONTRIBUTING.md

 git tag -a v0.5.12 -m 'my awesome version v0.5.12'

 # 6. Create pull request with changes.
+# or....
+# 6. If you have privileges, push changes and tags:
+git push origin master
+git push origin --tags
 ````

 ## Need help?